Agile Scrum Books We Recommend

 Ecclesiastes xii.
 12. “Of making many books there is no end; and much study is a weariness of the flesh.”

-For people about to take the CSM (Scrum) course, we recommend the following before the course:
+For people about to take the Certified Scrum Master Course, we recommend reading the following before the course:

-The Scrum Guide by Ken Schwaber and Jeff Sutherland.
-Free, electronic, and short.
+Scrum-Guide-US-2017 by Ken Schwaber and Jeff Sutherland.
+This is the latest version of the Scrum Guide.
+Free, electronic, and short (18 pages).

 Agile Project Management with Scrum, by Ken Schwaber.

 Scrum and XP from the Trenches by Henrik Kniberg.

 Scrum: The art of doing twice the work in half the time, by Jeff Sutherland.

 The Power of Scrum by Jeff Sutherland, Rini van Solingen, and Eelco Rustenburg.
 It is fairly short; from a manager’s viewpoint, and in the form of a novel (novella) or story.

 More generally, we recommend the following books: